rarar0/Windows_Server_Hardening/README.md

 **Disclaimer**: This script was built to be run in a VM for testing and educational purposes.
 It was not built for a production environment nor for malicious purposes.

 #### There are two versions:
-A PowerShell script meant to be run right in PowerShell.
+A PowerShell script meant to be run right in PowerShell. (probably behind)
 - hardening.ps1

 As well as a script that was designed to be compiled into a binary executable.
 Which allows PowerShell to be disabled completely.